The-Alphabet-Cartel/ash-nlp/docs/v3.1/phase/3/d/step_9.md

 ### **📁 Files Likely Needing Updates:**
 - `managers/__init__.py` - May import EnvConfigManager
+- `__init__.py` - May import EnvConfigManager
 - Various manager files - May use EnvConfigManager
+- Various api files - May use EnvConfigManager
+- Various analysis files - may use EnvConfigManager
 - Test files - May reference env_manager
 - Any utility files - May import EnvConfigManager